Handy Summer Info

 • This means a person must not consume, carry, or possess alcohol in these areas unless an exemption or special licence applies.

-• Alcohol bans are in force over all long holiday weekends from 4pm Friday to 4pm Monday and over Easter from 4pm Thursday to 4pm Tuesday each year.
+• Alcohol bans are in force over Christmas/New Year from 4pm on 23 December to 4pm on 6 January, all long holiday weekends (including Annivesary and Waitangi weekends) from 4pm Friday to 4pm Monday and over Easter from 4pm Thursday to 4pm Tuesday each year.
 This means you can't consume or carry or possess opened bottles of alcohol in a ban area, or in a vehicle located in the ban area.

 • View our full Alcohol Control Bylaw here and check out our maps to view alcohol ban areas in our district.